 That socked the wind out of me.

-Any of the clothes, that is, save one.
 My Kansas jacket.
 A denim button-up with Kansas, The Grass Roots of America embroidered on the left side.
 It was my mother’s shirt, loaned to her by the Flint Hills Foundation to wear on trade shows to promote Manhattan, Kansas.
 While not technically hers, and intended to be used for trade shows only, I had discovered the piece one day in the fall and appropriated it for my own purposes.

 The cut of the button-up suited me, made me feel adventurous, and could be worn with most of my clothes.
 So I wore it.
 With most of my clothes.